madgik/exareme/Deployment/README.md

 a) Script has the right permissions to run

-b) If your remote machines do not have the Metadata file available you can simply copy your file from your Host machine into the Remote machines.
-Keep in mind that you need to place the Metadata file inside the Metadata folder with name: ```CDEsMetadata.json```.

-c) If you have workers available make sure you have their labels under [workers].
-If you do not have any workers, there should be no label [workers] in order for script to run properly. #TODO automated in the near future

-d) You need a file ```~/.vault_pass.txt``` with your Ansible-vault password inside ```in a single line```, so playbooks will automatically run without asking you for the password.

 The script contains:

-a)Select if you wish to: Copy Metadata file to [Master/Worker] nodes [y/n]

-b)Initialize Swarm/mip-federation network
+a) Initialize Swarm/mip-federation network

-c)Join workers in Swarm
+b) Join workers in Swarm

-d)Select if you wish to: Start Exareme with/without Portainer service [y/n]
+c) Select if you wish to: Start Exareme with/without Portainer service [y/n]

 To run the script simply ```deploy.sh``` under Docker-Ansible folder